 11. Community Crush

 From high school musicals to community band concerts, many cities and towns offer free entertainment on a regular basis.
 Sure, you might not be Broadway babies, but you can still have a great time while spending a whole lot less.
 Go to your town or city's website.
-Check local television station's online community calendars.
-Look on the Visitor Bureau's free events calendar.
-You might be surprised how many free or low cost opportunities you have in your area.
+Check local television stations' online community calendars.
+Look at the Visitor Bureau's free events calendar.
+You might be surprised how many free or low-cost opportunities you have in your area.

 12. Take a Hike